Download a printable version here.

 - Sump Pillows – these are a tube-shaped pillow which will repel water and selectively absorb hydrocarbons from drains and boat bilges.
 They come with a short rope to secure in place.

-What is the difference between Oil Only, Universal and Aggressive sorbents?
+What is the difference between Oil Only, General Purpose and Chemical sorbents?

 It is important to know the difference between the 3 types of sorbent products – noting that the same terminology is also used for spill response kits.